Healthcare IT: Is Your Internal Printing Introducing HIPAA Risk?

 In a typical work environment, it’s common for documents to be left on printer trays.
 Network printers are usually shared between dozens, if not hundreds, of people.
 All too often, people send documents directly to printers and then forget about them, leaving sensitive information in the output tray for anybody to pick up.
 Even those who do remember to collect their prints might not do so quickly enough — there’s too much risk in such an environment.

 Pull printing resolves this issue.
 Employees print to a single virtual queue, where their print jobs are “parked” and encrypted until they arrive at any secured printer on the network to “release” documents using their access card or login credentials.
-In other words, you can secure office printers so that documents can be released only when the document owner is physically present at the device, ensuring confidentiality.
+The technology locks down your organization’s devices to authorized personnel only, while also ensuring that printed documents are released only when the document owner (or assigned delegate) is physically present at the device.
 The side benefit to all this added security is that it shaves 30 percent off your total office printing costs.